Lauchpaul/STTP-Suite/README.md

 ## 🔹 ESTTPS — *Extended Secure Text Transfer Protocol Secure*

 > "Yes.
 It has sessions.
 And flags.
 And fragmentation.
-And probably sentience."
+And probably alot of bugs."

 ESTTPS is a fully-featured evolution of STTPS.
 It introduces **sessions, reliable transmission, fragmentation**, and **custom protocol headers** – all still at Layer 2.